Slow-Cooker Crockpot Chili

 If you’re interested in cooking healthy meals, you need to sign up for our emails.
 We’ll send you all kinds of helpful tips and bonus recipes.

 For a limited time, we’ll even send you our brand new Keto Quick Start Guide.
 It contains hours of research boiled down into a few easy to read pages.

 Even though there are quite a few ingredients in this keto crockpot chili, it’s super easy to make.
 Just measure, dump, and wait.
 The hardest part is browning the ground beef.

 Here’s what you’ll need:

-I love my slow-cooker with a timer, that can turn itself off after a certain amount of hours.
+I love my slow-cooker with a timer that can turn itself off after a certain amount of hours.
 A timer is great for cooking food while you’re at work.
 Also, make sure to get one big enough for your needs.
-It is definitely worth the extra money to have a crockpot that can cook a huge pot of chili.
+It is definitely worth the extra money to have a crockpot that can cook a massive pot of chili.

 New Mexico Peppers